Metal windmill pump gears on the salinas of South Caicos

 H.M.
 Queen Elizabeth II watching donkey races on South Caicos during her 1966 visit.

-South Caicos was once a critical part of the economy of the Turks and Caicos, and during the sea salt industry days, at times produced more salt than all the other islands in the country combined.
-Today the island is a quiet place and supports a population of only 1,139 people (2012 Census).
+South Caicos was once a critical part of the economy of the Turks and Caicos and, during the sea salt industry days, at times produced more salt than all the other islands in the country combined.
+Today, the island is a quiet place and supports a population of only 1,139 people (2012 Census).

 South Caicos is geographically the last island to the east in the Caicos Islands group.
 The terrain largely consists of low hills and dry bushland vegetation, with central saline wetlands and salt flats.